 People share the emotions they were feeling when they post a picture or video of what they liked, felt amused by, inspired by or interested in such as:

 – something they’ve done themselves: Meal, art/craft, design work…

-– anything that trigger an emotion: Places they visit or where they live, Art they saw, a quote they stumble upon and more.
+– anything that triggers an emotion: Places they visit or where they live, art they saw, a quote they stumble upon and more.